aitomatic/openssa/README.md

 ## Enabling Efficient, Domain-Specific Planning and Reasoning for AI

 OpenSSA is an open-source framework for creating efficient, domain-specific agents (SSAs) that solve complex problems by incorporating advanced _Planning_ and _Reasoning_ capabilities.
-Read more about our [Agentic Framework here](https://docs.google.com/document/d/1QY6UJjXs4YiSYR4ChRIdlPbeLKOXgneL_n5nB9Zfmiw/edit?usp=sharing)
+Read more about our [study here](https://arxiv.org/abs/2404.11792)

 SSAs tackle multi-step problems that require planning and reasoning beyond traditional language models.
 They apply OODA for deliberative reasoning (OODAR) and iterative, hierarchical task planning (HTP).
 This "System-2 Intelligence" breaks down complex tasks into manageable steps.
 SSAs make informed decisions based on domain-specific knowledge.
 With OpenSSA, create agents that process, generate, and reason about information.
 This makes them more effective and efficient in solving real-world challenges.